 Potter, on the other hand, seemed completely unaffected by the situation.
-His expression was flat and bland, with a little hint of annoyance, as he spoke:
+His expression was flat and bland, though I could see the first signs of annoyance at my aggression, as he spoke:

-“Here’s a little tip: next time you want to pass someone, try not to lunge directly at them.”
-With that, he quickly released my wrists, stepping back as if I was something gross and contagious under the subway.
+“Here’s a little tip, Bennett: next time you want to pass someone, try not to lunge directly at them.”
+With that, he quickly released my wrists, stepping back as if I was something contagious under the subway.
 I half expected him to wipe his hands on his shirt and Accio some Purell over for good measure.

 “Is this how you treat all your guests?”
-I bit out as I reached me behind me, viciously jangling the handle some more (to no avail).
+I bit out as I reached behind me, viciously jangling the handle some more, to no avail.

 He shrugged.
 “Just think of it as practice for when I lock you out of my actual house.”

 “Oh, burn.”
-Potter’s voice was bored and sarcastic as he shoved his hands into his pockets, the corner of his mouth tugging upwards into a derisive smirk—but there was annoyance in his eyes.
-“Now, tell me—this thing where you insult the person who you want something from—maybe it’s just me but how, exactly, do you expect that to work?”
+Potter’s voice was bored and sarcastic as he shoved his hands into his pockets, the corner of his mouth tugging upwards — but there was irritation in his eyes.
+“Now, tell me — this thing where you insult the person whom you want something from — does it work often?"

 My face twisted itself into a sneer.
 “It’s not exactly an insult if it’s true.”